Ab dem 4. April 2025 beginnt unsere Interventionsstudie!

 - the effects of (isolated) reactive hypoglycaemia on memory performance in young healthy students (Study 2).

-[1] Reactive hypoglycaemia, also known as postprandial hypoglycaemia, is a drop in blood glucose (blood sugar) to levels below the fasting value.
-This typically occurs within 1-3 hours after eating and is not related to diabetes. à Footnote (as before)
+1Reactivehypoglycaemia, also known as postprandial hypoglycaemia, is a drop in blood glucose (blood sugar) levels to below fasting levels.
+This typically occurs within 1-3 hours after eating and is not related to diabetes.

 Measurements carried out